lyellread/cs427-final-project/documentation/documentation.md

 ### Deriving keys from passwords

 We use the PBKDF2 algorithm to transform a keyfile's password into a 128-bit key used to decrypt the Keyfile.
 PBKDF2 uses our block cipher $\subname{F}{AES}$ for its PRF calls.
-We know that $\subname{F}{AES}$ is a secure PRP, and so, a secure PRF as well.
-We know this because to be a secure PRP, it has to be a secure PRF first, with additional requirements.
-Additionally, the proving of both PRPs and PRFs are the [exact same library proof](https://joyofcryptography.com/pdf/book.pdf#theorem.464).
-Therefore, our $\subname{F}_{AES}$ is a secure PRF upon which we can build our PBKDF2.

 TODO: rest of PBKDF2 defense
 https://www.tarsnap.com/scrypt.html